rchillyard/Number/README.md

 Similarly, if you use the _atan_ method on a Scalar number, the result will be a number (possibly exact) whose factor is __Pi__.

-The e factor works quite differently.
+The 𝜀 factor works quite differently.
 It is not a simple matter of scaling.
 A Number of the form Number(x, e) actually evaluates to e^x rather than e x.

+It would be possible to implement pi values similarly to 𝜀 values (as evaluations of e^ix).
+However, this is not currently done (future enhancement?).
+See Complex numbers.

 Lazy Evaluation
 ===============